passcod/blograph/README.md

 a list of parent posts.
 Posts are organised in Lists, and there's always a master List of all the posts in the source.
 That is then filtered down to lists for e.g. the frontpage, the tags, the parents and children of a post, etc.
 Posts (and Lists) are immutable.
+The only variable is the current time, because posts can be dated to the future.

 Once the Source is first read by the library, that's it, there's no more dependency on files on disk.
-The only variable is the current time, because posts can be dated to the future.
+Systems engineering tells you why this is
+important: RAM access is **four times faster** than SSD access.
+But also, it means the files can change on disk without the program being affected in the least.
+Thus, I can update the Source files on disk while the server is running, and only _then_ reload, and the server will never be in an inconsistent state.

 The name is rather simple: through parents and children posts, a Blograph is not only a chronological collection of posts, but contains directed **graphs**.